Sports in Newark, New Jersey

-Sports in Newark, New Jersey, the second largest city in New York metropolitan area, are part of the regional professional sports and media markets.
+Sports in Newark, New Jersey, the second largest city in the New York metropolitan area, are part of the regional professional sports and media markets.
 The city has hosted many teams and events, though much of its history is without an MLB, NBA, NHL, or NFL team in the city proper.
 Prudential Center is in Downtown Newark.
 Sports Illustrated Stadium is just across the Passaic River in Harrison.
 The Meadowlands Sports Complex is less than 10 miles away from Downtown and reached with the Meadowlands Rail Line via Newark Penn Station or Broad Street Station.